About Artworth

 The funds for these bursaries have come from a variety of sources; ArtWorth sponsored fundraisers, private donations, and the support of several community organizations such as the Warkworth 50+ Club, the Ruth Stephens Memorial Bursary and the Eastern Star organization.
 It is these partnerships that show that our community is thriving and caring.

-If you would like to make a donation to the ArtWorth Bursary Fund, please write to us: artworthcamp@gmail.com.
+If you would like to donate to the ArtWorth Bursary Fund, please write to us at artworthcamp@gmail.com.

-ArtWorth would like to acknowledge the generous support of Elizabeth Aikenhead, Bob Crate, Monica Johnson, and Meggin King for their support of the ArtWorth bursary fund in 2021 and 2022.
+ArtWorth would like to acknowledge the generous support of Elizabeth Aikenhead, Bob Crate, Monica Johnson, Meggin King, and Elizabeth Heon for their support of the ArtWorth bursary fund in 2021, 2022, or 2023.

 St. Pauls United Church in Warkworth